Trisha: Well, I haven't been nice all year for nothing.

 - In Little Women, when the March sisters are trying to figure out who provided the lavish Christmas feast they find waiting for them (it was Mr. Laurence), 13-year-old Beth guesses "Santa Claus" and 12-year-old Amy guesses "the fairies."
 This isn't played for laughs, though –- it just highlights the girls' innocence because the March parents believe in letting children be children as long as possible.

 - In the Bert Diaries books, Lill-Erik still believes in the Easter Bunny despite being well into his teens.
 What's more, he lives in fear of it.
 Every Easter he refuses to go outside for fear of running into the Easter Bunny in a dark alley.

-- Friends: Phoebe (the kookiest of the titular friends) and Joey get into a debate about whether completely selfless good deeds exist or not, with Joey taking the side of them not existing.
+- In the Friends episode "The One Where Phoebe Hates PBS", Phoebe (the kookiest of the titular friends) and Joey get into a debate about whether completely selfless good deeds exist or not, with Joey taking the side of them not existing.
 While making his point, he mentions "the deal with Santa Claus".
 Later, Phoebe follows up on that remark to make sure Joey meant that Santa Claus doesn't exist.
 After getting the confirmation, Phoebe spends a few moments staring wide-eyed into space.

 - Brittany Pierce of Glee is the show's resident ditz, and asks Artie with utmost seriousness what he asked for from Santa during one of the Christmas episodes.

 - Leverage The team's resident thief, Parker, still believes in Santa as an adult.
 From "The Ho, Ho, Ho Job":

 Parker: Please.
 You know how many chimneys Santa has to go down tonight?
 You only had to go down one.